microsoft/finops-toolkit/docs-mslearn/framework/manage/tools-services.md

 At this point, you defined your organizational objectives, identified how current tools and services meet them, and hopefully identified any limitations and gaps.
 As you move beyond the basics, you focus on establishing a plan to address limitations and gaps or opportunities to go beyond your basic requirements to further maximize cloud ROI through new opportunities made available via new or existing tools and services.

 - Evaluate existing tools and services and establish a plan to address any limitations and gaps.
-  - Automate tasks with [PowerShell commands](https://aka.ms/ftk/ps) and [Bicep modules](https://aka.ms/ftk/bicep).
+  - Automate tasks with [PowerShell commands](../../toolkit/powershell/powershell-commands.md) and [Bicep modules](../../toolkit/bicep-registry/modules.md).
-  - Consider lightweight tools for engineers, like the [Cost optimization](../../toolkit/optimization-workbook/cost-optimization-workbook.md) or [Governance](https://microsoft.github.io/finops-toolkit/workbooks/governance) workbooks.
+  - Consider lightweight tools for engineers, like the [FinOps workbooks](../../toolkit/workbooks/finops-workbooks-overview.md) workbooks.
   - If you're looking for an extensible platform for reporting and analytics, check out [FinOps hubs](../../toolkit/hubs/finops-hubs-overview.md) and connect to your hub from Microsoft Fabric to go even further.
 - Document the key processes around the tools and services available to teams.
   - Include when to use and how to get started with each.